The Soul of Kerala: Exploring Pachadi and Thoran, Pillars of Traditional Cuisine Imagine a traditional Kerala feast, the Onam Sadya, laid ...

 and is considered essential for authentic flavor:

-It has a distinct, slightly sweet, aromatic flavor that complements
+- Flavor: It has a distinct, slightly sweet, aromatic flavor

-coconut and the spices used in Kerala cuisine.
-Other oils (like sunflower
+that complements coconut and the spices used in Kerala cuisine.
+Other oils

-Virgin coconut oil is valued in Ayurveda and modern nutrition for its
+- Health: Virgin coconut oil is valued in Ayurveda and modern

-While other oils work functionally, coconut oil is integral to the
+differently.
+While other oils work functionally, coconut oil is integral

 Yes, both dishes can be highly nutritious when